Awaken the Guardian by Fates Warning:how Good Does It Sound 30 Years Later?

 Awaken the Guardian: A Brief Analysis

 The Iron Maiden influence is once again present and we can hear this in the guitar work in “Fata Morgana.”
 The lyrics for the songs tend to be of the fantasy based themes.
 German speed metal band Blind Guardian would have these sorts of lyrics in their songs especially in their 1990 song Lord of the Rings.
 The Sorceress starts with a guitar part that is soft before turning into a heavy song.
 This one has a riff that should remind most listeners of the song Children of the Grave by Black Sabbath.
 Guardian has some beautiful acoustic guitar that sets up a melodic song overall.
 There is also some tapping style guitar by Jim Matheos.
 The guitar mixed in with the distorted part is something that these guys experimented with in the song Epitaph in their previous album The Spectre Within.
 Prelude has a sort of riff that would be present in Iron Maiden’s song called The Prophecy.
 Giant’s Lore (Heart of Winter) has a really catchy riff in the beginning and the end which is memorable to me even all these years later.
 The song is basically about a dangerous giant that will crush anyone and anything that it sees especially children that play out in the yard.
 As the seasons change and spring arrives, the frost giants that had been dominating the landscape disappear and fade away.
+The giant has been popular in video games especially the original Final Fantasy.
 Giant’s Lore is one of the best Fates Warning songs of all time.
 Time Long Past is a short instrumental that brings back memories of The Call of Ktulu with that main riff.